ismaileub/travel-website-with-frontend-and-backend/README.md

  Make sure to replace each value with the actual configuration details from Firebase.

- 5.Run the Development Server:
+ 5. Run the Development Server:

- Start the development server by running: bash

     npm start

     The app should now be running on http://localhost:3000.

-    ## Technologies Used

 ## Technologies Used
 - **Frontend**: HTML, CSS, JavaScript, React, Tailwind CSS, AOS (Animate on Scroll)